-- For in vitro diagnostic use only. - cobas[•] HBV has not been evaluated for use as a screening test for the presence of HBV in blood or blood products or as a diagnostic test to confirm the presence of HBV infection. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{21,22} Only personnel proficient in handling infectious materials and the use of cobas[®] HBV and cobas[®] 6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
-If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10) or follow appropriate site procedures. - cobas[°] HBV/HCV/HIV-1 Control Kit and cobas[°] NHP Negative Control Kit contain plasma derived from human blood.
+- For in vitro diagnostic use only. - cobas° HBV has not been evaluated for use as a screening test for the presence of HBV in blood or blood products or as a diagnostic test to confirm the presence of HBV infection. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.
+19,20 Only personnel proficient in handling infectious materials and the use of cobas® HBV and cobas® 5800 system or cobas® 6800/8800 systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
+If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium or potassium hypochlorite in distilled or deionized water or follow appropriate site procedures. - cobas° HBV/HCV/HIV-1 Control Kit and cobas° NHP Negative Control Kit contain plasma derived from human blood.
 The source material has been tested by licensed antibody tests and found non-reactive for the presence of antibody to HCV, antibody to HIV-1/2, HBsAg, and antibody to HBc.
 Testing of normal human plasma by PCR methods also showed no detectable HIV-1 (Groups M and O) RNA, HIV-2 RNA, HCV RNA, and HBV DNA.
 No known test method can offer complete assurance that products derived from human blood will not transmit infectious agents. - Do not freeze whole blood or any samples stored in primary tubes. - Use only supplied or specified required consumables to ensure optimal test performance. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing.
+Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - Inform your local competent authority and manufacturer about any serious incidents which may occur when using this assay.